US Cup 1993

 Tournament Overview

-Billed as a precursor to the World Cup finals the following year, the 1993 US Cup tournament was a four-team, six-game competition organised by the United States Soccer Federation that provided an excellent preview of some of the spectacular grounds that would be used in 1994.
+Billed as a precursor to the FIFA World Cup finals the following year, the 1993 US Cup tournament was a four-team, six-game mini competition organised by the United States Soccer Federation (USSF) that provided an excellent preview of some of the spectacular grounds that would be used in 1994.

-The four teams that took part were the hosts the United States, Brazil, England and Berti Vogts’ German side; the competition would be decided by a simple round-robin group method, where all four sides would play each other once with the team that topped the table at the end being declared the winner.
+The four teams that took part were the hosts the United States, Brazil, England, and Berti Vogts’ German side.
+The competition was decided by a simple round-robin group method; all four teams played each other once, with the team that topping the table at the end being declared the winner.

-Germany were the team of the tournament, scoring nine goals and topping the table with seven points – two clear of second-placed Brazil – but things would be a lot less clear-cut than the final group table suggested.
+Germany were the team of the tournament, scoring nine goals and finishing top of the table with seven points – two clear of second-placed Brazil – but things were a lot less clear-cut than the final group table suggested.
 In their opening match Vogts’ side had come from 3-0 down to engineer an astonishing comeback against favourites Brazil to bring the score back to 3-3, while they themselves had to survive a brave rearguard action by the hosts the United States, who pulled the score back to 4-3 after the Germans had cruised into a 4-1 lead.

 The Mannschaft’s final match took place against old adversaries England, which saw Germany take a 2-1 win that propelled them to the top of the table.
 The game took place in Detroit’s Pontiac Silverdome, which became the first fully-covered venue to host an international match indoors on grass.